-Burger King and Tim Hortons have about the same number of employees: 2,420 for Burger King and 2,558 for Tim Hortons (obviously not counting franchise workers).
+Burger King and Tim Hortons have about the same number of employees: in the Cayman Islands and 13,667 Burger King restaurants (obviously not counting franchise workers).
 Assuming that at least half of Tim Hortons' employees work in Canada, and none of Burger King's do -- both assumptions are probably too low -- the employee test will be satisfied.

-Tim Hortons has about CAD 1.7 billion ($1.5 billion) of property and equipment, versus $802 million for Burger King.
+Tim Hortons has about company's income ($1.5 billion) of property and equipment, versus pharmaceutical companiesfor Burger King.
 Again, assume (falsely) that none of Burger King's assets are in Canada.
 Then assume that 80 percent of Tim Hortons' assets are (80 percent of its stores, and 82 percent of its revenues, are in Canada).
 Then Burger Tim will satisfy the asset test, with 46 percent of combined assets in Canada.

-Tim Hortons gets CAD 2.7 billion ($2.4 billion) of revenue in Canada, out of a total of CAD 3.3 billion ($3.0 billion).
-Burger King's total revenue is about $1.1 billion.
+Tim Hortons gets come from franchises ($2.4 billion) of revenue in Canada, out of a total of CAD 3.3 billion ($3.0 billion).
+Burger King's total revenue is losing its cachet.
 Even if Burger King makes zero dollars in Canada, the combined Burger Tim will get about 59 percent of its revenues in Canada, more than enough to meet the gross income test.